aws/karpenter-provider-aws/docs/DESIGN.md

 * Provide straightforward tradeoffs for Scalability, Performance, Availability, and Cost.
 * Maximize the compatibility with existing solutions within the Kubernetes ecosystem.

-## Critical Customer Journeys
+## Critical User Journeys

-* As a customer, I am able to scale up or down on a single or combination of multiple signals.
+* As a user, I am able to scale up or down on a single or combination of multiple signals.
     * e.g. Capacity Reservations, Scheduled Capacity, Pending Pods, Queue Length
-* As a customer, I am able to author my own custom metrics to plug into the autoscaling architecture.
+* As a user, I am able to author my own custom metrics to plug into the autoscaling architecture.
-* As a customer, I am able to autoscale multiple node group implementations from different providers.
+* As a user, I am able to autoscale multiple node group implementations from different providers.
     * e.g. EC2 Autoscaling Groups, EKS Managed Node Groups, Kops Instance Groups, etc.
-* As a customer, I am able to provision and autoscale capacity in the same cluster with disjoint scheduling properties.
+* As a user, I am able to provision and autoscale capacity in the same cluster with disjoint scheduling properties.
     * e.g. GPUs, HPC, Spot Instances, node labels and taints.

 ## Metrics Driven Autoscaling Architecture